Child and Dependent Care Credit in header of articles

 Can’t be your dependent

-If you’re not filing a joint return, you and your spouse might be able to claim the credit.
+Even if you’re not married filing jointly, you and your spouse might be able to claim the credit.
 You must meet both of these requirements:

 You paid more than half the cost of maintaining a household for the year.
 Both you and the qualifying person must have used the home as your main residence for more than half the tax year.

-Your spouse wasn't a member of the household during the last 6 months of the tax year.
+Your spouse wasn't a member of the household during the last six months of the tax year.

-To claim a credit for qualified expenses, you must provide care for 1 or more qualifying persons.
+To claim a credit for qualified expenses, you must provide care for one or more qualifying persons.
 (See Qualified Expenses below.)
 Qualifying persons include:

 Dependent who’s a qualifying child and under age 13 when you provide the care.
 Usually, you must be able to claim the child as a dependent to receive a credit.
 However, an exception applies for children of divorced or separated parents.
 In those situations, the child is the qualifying child of the custodial parent for purposes of this credit.
 This applies even if the noncustodial parent claims the child as a dependent.